Who Wants to Live Forever: Funeral music

+In Other Media

+The song was used in the final trailer for season 5 of the TV show Stranger Things.
+A remix version was also released on November 7, 2025.

 Dune version

-German band Dune released their cover of "Who Wants to Live Forever", from their album, Forever, as a single in October 1996.
-It is sung by German singer Verena von Strenge and sold more than 500,000 copies in Germany alone, after reaching number 2 there.
-The single also peaked at number 3 in Austria, number 8 in Hungary, number 9 in Switzerland, number 12 in the Netherlands and number 59 in Sweden.
+German band Dune released their cover of "Who Wants to Live Forever" in October 1996 as the first single from their third album, Forever (1997).
+It is produced by Bernd Burhoff and Jens Oettrich, recorded in Abbey Road Studios in London, and features German singer Verena von Strenge and the London Session Orchestra.
+The single peaked at number two in Germany, receiving a platinum certification after selling more than 500,000 copies in Germany alone.
+It was also a top-10 hit in Austria, Hungary and Switzerland, a top-20 hit in the Netherlands and a top-60 hit in Sweden.
 On the Eurochart Hot 100, it reached number 13 in January 1997.
 "Who Wants to Live Forever" was nominated to the 1997 Echo Awards for the most successful national dance single.

 Music video

-The music video for "Who Wants to Live Forever" was directed by Matt Broadley.
-It was shot in the Scottish Highlands.
-The video begins on an old churchyard, where Oliver Froning plays a man who stands by a grave.
-He sees von Strenge appearing in ghost-like form, dressed in a white dress, singing to him.
-When Froning leaves the churchyard, he walks into the highlands.
+The accompanying music video for "Who Wants to Live Forever" was directed by Swedish-based director Matt Broadley and was shot in the Scottish Highlands.
+The video begins in an old churchyard, where Oliver Froning of Dune plays a man standing by a grave.
+He then sees Verena von Strenge appearing in ghost-like form, dressed in a white dress, singing to him.
+When Froning leaves the graveyard, he walks into the highlands.
 By a river, he stops for drinking some water, and again sees von Strenge standing in front of a waterfall, singing to him.
 In the end, he reaches the top of the mountains, where he is united with von Strenge.